Arizona city celebrates London Bridge's 50th anniversary - NewsBreak

 Arizona city celebrates London Bridge's 50th anniversary

-LAKE HAVASU CITY, Ariz. — (AP) — Lake Havasu City is playing up its roots with a month of celebratory events marking the 50th anniversary of the dedication of the London Bridge after its piece-by-piece rebuild in the western Arizona resort town along the Colorado River.
+Lake Havasu City is playing up its roots with a month of celebratory events marking the 50th anniversary of the dedication of the London Bridge after its piece-by-piece rebuild in the western Arizona resort town along the Colorado River

 Scheduled October events include a parade, powerboat racing, theater and musical performances, a costume contest and sports competitions.